heidi-holappa/tira-labra-2022/documentation/execution-documentation.md

 ### Lempel-Ziv 77
 The Lempel Ziv compression algorithm goes through the whole content once.
 At each index a search is executed, where string content for the length of the window is looked through.
 Matches for the length between 3 to buffer size are looked for iteratively with Python's built-in str.find() method.
 The process is repeated for each index of the content n that is being compressed, so the time complexity is n * search time.

-Based on Python's documentation this method uses Boyer-Moore and Horspool - algorithms, and has the worst case time complexity of O(n*m), average time complexity of O(n) and lower case time complexity of O(n / m), in which n equals the size of the string from where a match is looked for ([source 1](http://web.archive.org/web/20151113000216/effbot.org/zone/stringlib.htm), [source 2](https://hg.python.org/cpython/file/5444c2e22ff8/Objects/stringobject.c#l1742)).
+Based on Python's documentation this method uses Boyer-Moore, Sunday and Horspool - algorithms, and has the worst case time complexity of O(n*m), average time complexity of O(n) and lower case time complexity of O(n / m), in which n equals the size of the string from where a match is looked for ([source 1](http://web.archive.org/web/20151113000216/effbot.org/zone/stringlib.htm), [source 2](https://hg.python.org/cpython/file/5444c2e22ff8/Objects/stringobject.c#l1742)).

 From this an estimate of the total time complexity can be created.
 A rough worst case time complexity would be O(k * m * n * n) = O(k * m * n^2), in which
 - k = characters in content that is compressed